pyvista/pyvista-doc-translations/examples/01-filter/glyphs_table.rst

 ..
-GENERATED FROM PYTHON SOURCE LINES 15-25
+GENERATED FROM PYTHON SOURCE LINES 16-22

-Table of Glyphs

-``vtk`` supports tables of glyphs from which glyphs are looked up.
-This example demonstrates this functionality.

-We can allow tables of glyphs in a backward-compatible way by allowing a sequence of geometries as well as single (scalar) geometries to be passed as the geom kwarg of glyph.
-An indices optional keyword is added, which is mandatory in case geom is a sequence, and in this case has to be the same length.
+We can allow tables of glyphs in a backward-compatible way by allowing a sequence of geometries as well as single (scalar) geometries to be passed as the ``geom`` kwarg of :func:`pyvista.DataSetFilters.glyph`.
+An ``indices`` optional keyword specifies the index of each glyph geometry in the table, and it has to be the same length as ``geom`` if specified.
+If it is absent a default value of ``range(len(geom))`` is assumed.

 ..
-GENERATED FROM PYTHON SOURCE LINES 25-61
+GENERATED FROM PYTHON SOURCE LINES 23-59

 .. code-block:: default